WGEN-TV

-WGEN-TV, virtual and VHF digital channel 8, is an Estrella TV owned-and-operated television station licensed to Key West, Florida, United States, and serving the Miami–Fort Lauderdale television market.
-Owned by Estrella Media, it is a sister station to Miami-licensed low-power station WVFW-LD (channel 34).
-WGEN-TV's studios are located on Northwest 75th Street in Miami's Medley neighborhood, and its transmitter is located on Southard Street in Key West.
-WGEN-TV's signal is relayed through a network of seven low-power translator stations throughout South Florida and the Florida Keys.
+WGEN-TV (channel 8) is a television station licensed to Key West, Florida, United States, broadcasting the Spanish-language Estrella TV network to the Miami–Fort Lauderdale television market.
+Owned-and-operated by Estrella Media, WGEN-TV's studios are located on Northwest 75th Street in Miami's Medley neighborhood, and its transmitter is located on Southard Street in Key West.

-On cable, WGEN-TV is available on Comcast Xfinity channel 8 in standard definition and channel 445 in high definition, and on Atlantic Broadband channels 11 (SD) and 811 (HD).
+WGEN-TV's over-the-air broadcasting radius only covers the western Florida Keys.
+Therefore, it is relayed through a network of four low-power translator stations throughout the area, including Miami-licensed WVFW-LD, and also relies on cable and satellite carriage to reach the entire South Florida market.

 History

-The station first signed on the air on May 26, 1996 as WWFD.
+The station first signed on the air on May 26, 1996, as WWFD.
 During the 1990s, the station broadcast in Portuguese with programming aimed at the area's Brazilian population.
-Channel 8 subsequently changed its call letters to WWTU on February 8, 2000, then to WVIB on February 8, 2002 and finally to its current calls as WGEN-TV on July 1, 2004.
+Channel 8 subsequently changed its call letters to WWTU on February 8, 2000, then to WVIB on February 8, 2002, and finally to its current calls as WGEN-TV on July 1, 2004.
 Prior to December 2005, WGEN was, under the ownership of Sonia Broadcasting, co-owned with another Key West station, WDLP-TV (channel 22, now WSBS-TV).